-Montreal Pride Week's biggest highlight is the parade, but there are dozens of activities and events scheduled every day August 9 through August 19, 2018.
-Annual events include a family-friendly Community Day and the Mega T-Dance, a huge celebration held right after the Montreal Pride Parade.
-Check the Pride Montreal website for the latest on this year's schedule.
+The Pride Parade is part of a weeklong celebration with art, music, and entertainment.
+Annual events include a family-friendly Community Day and the Mega T-Dance, a huge celebration held right after the Pride Parade.

 Visiting Montreal During Pride Week

-Montreal Pride Week attracts a lot of tourists.
-And with good reason.
-It's one of the international LGBT community's favorite Pride destinations.
+Montreal Pride Week attracts a lot of tourists, and with good reason.
+Taking place the week before the Pride Parade, It's one of the international LGBT community's favorite Pride destinations.

-F or a slightly longer walk, consider Old Montreal most popular hotels.
+For a slightly longer walk from all the action, consider Old Montreal's most popular hotels.
 The ambiance oozes with European charm and panache.
 Alternately, Montreal's top boutique hotels make for an especially stylish stay.